danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             plt.xticks(rotation=45)  # Rotate x-axis labels for better readability if necessary plt.show()

-In order to calculate **Returns**, we define a function called *calculate_return* which takes a daily pricing dataframe and period type as input parameters and returns a dataframe with Ticker returns.
+To calculate **Returns**, we define a function called *calculate_return* which takes a daily pricing dataframe and period type as input parameters and returns a dataframe with Ticker returns.
 We retrieve the number of periods as *no_of_periods* based on the period type.
 We will first derive the previous Close column for each Ticker.
 We then calculate the return as (Close / Open) – 1.0 for cases where we have the 1st period where previous Close does not exist and therefore is null, otherwise we use (Close / Prev Close) – 1.0.

 We also use **Log Returns**, aggregate them and de-normalize them to calculate **Cumulative Returns**.
 For more information on log returns, refer to this link: [What Are Logarithmic Returns and How to Calculate Them in Pandas Dataframe](https://saturncloud.io/blog/what-are-logarithmic-returns-and-how-to-calculate-them-in-pandas-dataframe/).
 We use the same logic as simple returns to calculate log returns.
 We then drop the previous Close column, the Log Return column, and the Cumulative Log Return column, and modify the return and cumulative return labels based on period type.
 We import the *numpy* package to use the numpy *exp* function to de-normalize the aggregate log returns.